DCPollard94/knossoscemeteries/README.md

 You can download the compendium as a zip from from this URL: </archive/master.zip>

-Or you can install this compendium as an R package, domproject, from GitHub with:
+Or you can install this compendium as an R package, knossoscemeteries, from GitHub with:

 ``` r
 # install.packages("devtools")